 the Equipment failed to meet any of the OEE parameters specified for Performance Tests in Clause 4.3(d) of Annex 3 (Parameters of Testing and Operation); or

-other errors and deficiencies incompliant with Clause 23.1(e), Clause 4 (Initial Operation Tests parameters) of Annex 3 (Parameters of Testing and Operation) or other provisions of the Contract caused the Performance Tests to fail.
+other errors and deficiencies incompliant with Clause 23.1(e), Clause 4 (Performance Tests parameters) of Annex 3 (Parameters of Testing and Operation) or other provisions of the Contract caused the Performance Tests to fail.

 For the avoidance of doubt, this contractual penalty may only be applied in connection with the first Performance Tests.